JChi23/Dream-Factory-Project/README.md

 We routed the site pages in app.module.ts

+For the donate button, we are planning on having it link to a specific square page for payment, but as of right now, we have the placeholder set to the default square site to indicate where it will lead.

 Pictures and text used on this website were taken from the Dream Factory St. Louis chapter and the overall Dream Factory website (dreamfactoryinc.org)